yathit/yathit-inboxcrm-help/_posts/2000-02-01-using-sidebar.md

 ## Sidebar body

-Sidebar body is the main content of the sidebar, comprising seven tabbed panels.
+Sidebar body is the main content of the sidebar comprising seven tabbed panels.

 * {{ "magnifying-glass" | svg_icon }} **Search Panel** is used to search SugarCRM records.
 * {{ "plus" | svg_icon }} **New Record Panel** is used to create a new SugarCRM record.